 Very simple.
 Connect USB-A or USB-C connection into PC/Laptop USB-A or USB-C port.
 There is an inline control that includes answer/hang up, volume up/down and mute.

 The 3215/3225 variants also include additional connectivity to mobile devices that support 3.5mm plug.
-Like to new Samsung Galaxy Note 9!
+Like the Samsung Galaxy Note 9!

 I’m somewhat spoiled since I get to use many of the high-quality headset models.
 The Blackwire 3200 Series are low cost, entry-level headsets.
 They are a good option for organizations that have tight budgets.
 These are a great option for the “occasional” headset user.
 You can read more on “How do you choose the right headsets for your organization?”
 Blog Series: Part I, Part II and Part III.